René Higuita: Personal life

 René Higuita's wife is Magnolia, and they have two children, Andrés and Pamela.
 He is also the father of Cindy Carolina, the daughter of his deceased first wife.
 He is also the grandfather of two girls and a boy.

 Higuita was friends with Diego Maradona and played in the Argentine's farewell match in 2001.

 Higuita was imprisoned in 1993 after getting involved in a kidnapping.
 Acting as a go-between for the drug barons Pablo Escobar and Carlos Molina, he was largely responsible for securing the release of Molina's daughter by delivering the ransom money.
 He received $64,000 for his services, which breaks Colombian law as it is an offence to profit from a kidnapping.
 He was incarcerated for seven months before being released without charge.
 Commenting on the case, he stated, "I'm a footballer, I didn't know anything about kidnapping laws."

 In the ESPN documentary "The Two Escobars", Higuita claimed that he was arrested for visiting Pablo during his time in prison with the desire to thank him for turning himself in, thus stabilizing Colombia for a short period.
 He supported this theory claiming that all he was asked during questioning was solely about Pablo Escobar himself and no kidnapping.

-Because of the term in prison, Higuita was not fit for the 1994 FIFA World Cup.
+Because of the term in prison, Higuita was deemed unfit to play in the 1994 FIFA World Cup.
 In another scandal, he tested positive for cocaine on 23 November 2004 while playing for Aucas, an Ecuadorian football club.

 In 2005, Higuita participated in the reality TV program La Isla de Los famosos: Una Aventura Pirata ("The Island of the Famous: A Pirate Adventure"), a show similar to Survivor.
 Also in 2005, he underwent plastic surgery to completely change his appearance.
 Higuita has expressed the wish to become more politically active.

 In July 2024, the international online casino and sportsbook company Betsson, which has a large presence in his native Colombia, announced Higuita as a brand ambassador.